RaInta/AutoBooch/README.md

-# AutoBooch
-Description of my kombucha brewing system, automated using a Raspberry Pi
+# AutoBooch - automate your kombucha brewing system with a Raspberry Pi

 Tired of unpredictable brewing times for your kombucha?
 Worried about the health of your SCOBY pellicle?
 Look no further!
 The AutoBooch has your back!